SRTS REGIONAL HUBS

 Find contact information for your Regional Hub Lead, as well as details on Regional Hub meeting times, on our Contact page.

-The most successful Safe Routes to School programs have a local SRTS Coordinator—someone who is dedicated to the local SRTS program, has the time to devote to activities and is skilled at community coordination.
+Most successful SRTS programs have a local coordinator—someone who is dedicated to the local SRTS program, has the time to devote to promoting walking and rolling to school, and is skilled at community coordination.